This post features a story about the shortage of food supply and variety in rural Alaska.

 In the bush, bad apples are better than none

 The dust cloud settles as the four wheel drive camper pulls into one of the two spots in the parking lot in front of the general store/fuel station in a little 200 souls city somewhere in the middle of nowhere in Interior Alaska.
 A couple descends the mud covered car.
-They both are wearing HANWAG trekking boots, white tennis socks, Gor-tex pants that can be zipped to shorts, a sweater and Gor-tex rain/wind jackets, biker sunglasses in the style of Jan Ullrich in the 90s, and a leather belt bag.
-Their noses are sun-burned indicating that they had underestimated the incoming solar radiation in the Interior’s clean atmosphere and the reflection of the sunlight on the first snow in the mountains in mid September.
-Their sandy blond hair was sun-bleached to butter yellow with a hint of platinum and made a stark contrast to the golden tanned skin of their faces and the light blue of their eyes.
+They both are wearing HANWAG trekking boots, white tennis socks, Gore-Tex pants that can be zipped to shorts, a sweater and Gore-Tex rain/wind jackets, biker sunglasses in the style of Jan Ullrich in the 90s, and a leather belt bag.
+They have sun-burned noses, indicating that they had underestimated the incoming solar radiation in the Interior’s clean atmosphere and the reflection of the sunlight on the first snow in the mountains in mid September.
+Their sandy blond hair was sun-bleached to butter yellow with a hint of platinum.
+This color made a stark contrast to the golden tanned skin of their faces and the light blue of their eyes.

 As they open the store’s door, the old-fashioned bell that hangs on the door handle rings.
 A Siberian husky steps out, friendly greeting the strangers.
 The woman makes a face of strong disapproval as the sled dog enters the store with them.

 They find themselves in a 340 square feet (31.6 m2) room full of self-made half empty shelves.
 A strange smell of moldy, wet dog fur, coffee and wood smoke filled the air of the room.
 “That looks like the Aunt Emma stores of the 50s that my late grandma talked about when I was a kid” says the man who was in his late thirties, may be early forties.
 “I wonder how they can survive with prices like that” the woman who was about the same age wonders pointing at a small jar of Nutella for $7.
 “Did you see the fuel prices?” the guy asks.
 “Yes, over five dollar a gallon!
 We should fuel somewhere else.
 These prices are like those for medication at a pharmacy.” the woman replies.